uva-bi-sdad/community/README.md

 An R package bringing together a range of methods as part of a framework for collecting, documenting, analyzing, and presenting community data (relating to people in places or groups).

+See the [wiki](https://github.com/uva-bi-sdad/community/wiki) for more about how the package and data sites work.

 ## Installation

 Download R from [r-project.org](https://www.r-project.org/), then install the package from an R console: